Lalitha-Kalle/CRUD_using_GIN/README.md

 - ✅ Get a book by ID
 - ✅ Create a new book
 - ✅ Update a book by ID
-- ❌ Delete a book (you can add this easily)
+- ✅ Delete a book by ID

 ---